Ask a doctor about a prescription for ACTONEL 30 mg FILM-COATED TABLETS

 Children and adolescents

-Actonel is not recommended for use in children and adolescents (under 18 years) as there is insufficient data on its safety and efficacy.
+Sodium risedronate is not recommended for use in children and adolescents (under 18 years) due to insufficient data on safety and efficacy.

-Take these medications at least 30 minutes after taking Actonel.
+Take these medicines at least 30 minutes after taking Actonel.

 Taking Actonel with food and drinks

-It is very important that you DO NOT take Actonel with food or drinks (other than tap water) as they may interfere.
-In particular, do not take this medication at the same time as dairy products (such as milk) as they contain calcium (see section 2, "Taking Actonel with other medications").
+It is very important that you DO NOT take Actonel with food or drinks (other than plain water) because they can interfere.
+In particular, do not take this medicine at the same time as dairy products (such as milk) as they contain calcium (see section 2, "Taking Actonel with other medicines").

-Take food and drinks (other than tap water) at least 30 minutes after taking Actonel.
+Take food and drinks (other than plain water) at least 30 minutes after Actonel.

 Pregnancy and breastfeeding

-DO NOT take Actonel if you could be pregnant, are pregnant, or plan to become pregnant (see section 2, "Do not take Actonel").
-The potential risk associated with the use of risedronate sodium (Actonel's active ingredient) in pregnant women is unknown.
+DO NOT take Actonel if you may be pregnant, are pregnant, or are planning to become pregnant (see section 2, "Do not take Actonel").
+The potential risk associated with the use of sodium risedronate (the active ingredient in Actonel) in pregnant women is unknown.

 DO NOT take Actonel if you are breastfeeding (see section 2, "Do not take Actonel").